Now boarding: Passengers ready for world's longest flight

 Two pilots, a special "wellness" menu and more than seven weeks' worth of film and television entertainment were expected to accompany travellers on the 16,700-kilometre (10,400-mile) journey to the Big Apple.

-Singapore Airlines Flight SQ22 will use the long-range Airbus A350-900ULR, configured to carry 161 passengers -- 67 in business class and 94 in premium economy.
+Singapore Airlines will use the long-range Airbus A350-900ULR, configured to carry 161 passengers -- 67 in business class and 94 in premium economy, with no regular economy seats available.

-For the flight crew -- which also includes two first officers and a 13-strong cabin contingent -- the work load will be broken up, the airline said, with every person getting a mandatory minimum four hours' rest.
+For the flight crew -- which also includes two first officers and a 13-strong cabin contingent -- the work load will be broken up, the airline said, with each pilot having a minimum eight hours' rest during the flight.

-But for passengers, the challenge will be what to do with all that down time up in the air.
+But for passengers, the challenge will be what to do with all that down time when they're up in the air.

 For those not packing a weighty novel (or two), there will be 1,200 hours of audio-visual entertainment to choose from.